metas-mk/100-days-of-code/r2-log.md

 - imported history object in action cretor `index.js`
 - used history object in `createStream()` after dispatch via `history.push('/');` which navigates to url root

+#### Selection Reducer/ URL-based selection

+**URL-based selection:** Put the ID of the stream being edited into the URL.
+**Selection Reducer:** When a user clicks on a stream to edit it, use a `selectionReducer` to record what stream is being edited.